-lised • The structure of the organisation means that all of the H&S risks are managed by the people or teams carrying out the work, and there is effective control of risks, which are shared between teams.
-Responsibility for risk control systems Culture Individuals believe that the organisation's structure is planned to achieve effective risk management.
-Standardised is in-line with responsibility for other business objectives.
+The structure of the organisation means that all of the H&S risks are managed by the people or teams carrying out the work, and there is effective control of risks, which are shared between teams.
+Responsibility for risk control systems

+Responsibility for risk control systems is in-line with responsibility for other business objectives.
 This provides clarity and consistency between similar activities and business units.

-Overall policies and strategies are consistent with those of the relevant business units.
-There is a systematic approach used to • St Standards are identified and used to ensure that organisational structures are best able to deliver effective risk management. implement collaborative management structures, well-suited to deliver effective risk management. • The structure of the organisation means that most risks are managed by the people or teams carrying out the work, but some risks are shared between teams, so that responsibilities could still be confused, missed or duplicated.
-Culture Some individuals understand the link between structure and effective risk management but there is no system in place to ensure it happens.
-Managed There is little consistency between the activities of a business unit and the wider aims of a strategy or policy.
-There is conflict between H&S and other objectives. • Some collaborative ventures have management structures developed to allow effective risk management, but no systematic approach.
-There is inconsistent use of standards.
-000 The organisation's management structure is not aligned with its H&S objectives.
-Employee responsibilities and accountabilities are easily confused, missed or duplicated.
-The organisational structure is not linked Culture There is little or no understanding of the need for organisational structures to enable effective risk management.
-Ad-hoc to the SMS or risk management systems.
-Organisational structure is as it is for historical reasons, rather than being tailored to needs.
-There is ineffective use of any standards.
-The structure of departments involved in collaboration are not considered in terms of risk management. • The objectives of the SMS are not achieved, because key roles are not in place.
-J
+- Standards are identified and used to ensure that organisational structures are best able to deliver effective risk management. - The structure of the organisation means that most risks are managed by the people or teams carrying out the work, but some risks are shared between teams, so that responsibilities could still be confused, missed or duplicated. - There is little consistency between the activities of a business unit and the wider aims of a strategy or policy. - Some collaborative ventures have management structures developed to allow effective risk management, but no systematic approach. - The organisation's management structure is not aligned with its H&S objectives.
+Employee responsibilities and accountabilities are easily confused, missed or duplicated. - The organisational structure is not linked to the SMS or risk management systems.
+Organisational structure is as it is for historical reasons, rather than being tailored to needs. - The objectives of the SMS are not achieved, because key roles are not in place.